AstroMeters/Fireworks2023/README.md

 * [ChmiBrno.org: The impact of firing pyrotechnics on air quality – a summary.](https://chmibrno.org/blog/2023/12/27/vliv-odpalovani-zabavni-pyrotechniky-na-kvalitu-ovzdusi-shrnuti/) (in Czech).
 * [irozhlas.cz: New Year's fireworks, despite regulations, reached record of air pollution levels.
 Tábor ‘holds best’ among cities.](https://www.irozhlas.cz/veda-technologie/priroda/ohnostroje-oslavy-novy-rok-petardy-znecisteni-ovzdusi-jachym-brzezina-chmu_2301021800_nov) (in Czech)

+>[!NOTE]
+> This experiment was conducted based on a long-standing interest in the issue of New Year's fireworks in the Europe.
+It builds on previous [measurements of dust particles](https://wayback.webarchiv.cz/wayback/20220325020234/http://www.ujf.cas.cz/cs/novinky/Vedci-z-UJF-AV-CR-zmerili-znecisteni-atmosfery-novorocnimi-ohnostroji/) in the vertical atmospheric profile using ThunderFly drones, the development of the [TF-ATMON system](https://www.thunderfly.cz/tf-atmon.html) for atmospheric measurements, and discussions with meteorologists from CHMI and scientists from the Czech Academy of Sciences.

 ## Experiment
 Our experiment conducted on New Year's Eve 2023 in Prague aimed to identify elements in fireworks using spectral analysis.
 The following goal of this experiment was to validate whether optical spectra of fireworks can be measured using this method, we also wanted to know what is needed for such measurements and what kind of results we might expect.